 Broker Service server for Federal (US Government) deployment.

 Used by tenants with Federal (US Government) deployment

-Enable Access to Cortex XDR from the broker VM to allow communication between agents and the Cortex XDR app.
+Enable Access to Cortex XDR from the broker VM to allow communication between agents and collectors and the Cortex XDR app.

-If you use SSL decryption in your firewalls, you need to add a Configure the Broker VM on the broker VM to prevent any difficulties with SSL decryption.
-If adding a CA certificate to the broker is not possible, ensure that you’ve added the Broker Service FQDNs to the SSL Decryption Exclusion list on your firewalls.
+If you use SSL decryption in your firewalls, you need to add a trusted self-signed certificate authority on the Broker VM to prevent any difficulties with SSL decryption.
+If adding a CA certificate to the Broker VM is not possible, ensure that you’ve added the Broker Service FQDNs to the SSL Decryption Exclusion list on your firewalls.

 Configure your broker VM as follows: